sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 You can then edit the script by adding (for instance) the new lines of code shown below, saving the file, and executing the script's new version.

-**Self-test question**: What happens if you click the *Source* button again and thus execute the new version of the script?
-What happens if you click *Source* a third time?

 ```r
 # First variable in a script: